RoadieHQ/marketing-site/content/backstage/plugins/snyk.md

         #
         # Shows resolved issues in all graphs.
 Defaults to "false" to show only non-resolved issues.
         showResolvedInGraphs: false
-  - intro: 'Add the plugin components to your Entity page'
+  - intro: 'Add the Snyk plugin components to your Entity page'
     language: 'typescript'
     code: |
       // packages/app/src/components/catalog/EntityPage.tsx